-Accessing the trouble codes do not means that this will solve your engine problems.
+Therefore, Accessing the trouble codes do not means that this will solve your engine problems.
 This will only tell about the problems that your vehicle’s engine is facing.
-If you do not fix the problem, your scanner will always show the same result.
+In short, If you do not fix the problem, your scanner will always show the same result.

 Finally, we can tell out that scanning the vehicle’s engine problem is really now an easy thing by the help of the OBD2 scanner.
 You just need to know how to use OBD2 scanner.